Design Patterns | Set 1 (Introduction)

-Design pattern is a general reusable solution or template to a commonly occurring problem in software design.
+Design pattern provides a general reusable solution for the common problems occurs in software design.
 The patterns typically show relationships and interactions between classes or objects.
 The idea is to speed up the development process by providing well tested, proven development/design paradigm.
 Design patterns are programming language independent strategies for solving a common problem.
 That means a design pattern represents an idea, not a particular implementation.
 By using the design patterns you can make your code more flexible, reusable and maintainable.

 For example, in many real world situations we want to create only one instance of a class.
 For example, there can be only one active president of country at a time regardless of personal identity.
 This pattern is called Singleton pattern.
 Other software examples could be a single DB connection shared by multiple objects as creating a separate DB connection for every object may be costly.
 Similarly, there can be a single configuration manager or error manager in an application that handles all problems instead of creating multiple managers.

 Types of Design Patterns